Mexico, U.S. business groups urge Trump to back down on tariff threat

 Mexico sends around 80 percent of its exports to the United States and is one of America’s top trading partners in goods.

-Mexico’s main stock index was down 1.3% on Friday after opening the session sharply lower, and the peso currency was down more than 2.5% against the dollar.
+Mexico’s main stock index was down 1.2% on Friday after opening the session sharply lower, and the peso currency was down about 2.3% against the dollar.

 Foreign Minister Marcelo Ebrard, who was due to travel to Washington on Friday, on Twitter called Trump’s treatment of Mexico “unfair” and said the tariffs made “no economic sense for anyone.”